Charles Boyer: Four Star Playhouse

 Boyer moved into television as one of the pioneering producers and stars of the anthology show Four Star Playhouse (1952–56).
 It was made by Four Star Productions which would make Boyer and partners David Niven and Dick Powell rich.

 Boyer returned to France to star in The Earrings of Madame de...
 (1953) for Max Ophüls alongside Darrieux.
 While there he was one of many names in Boum sur Paris (1953).

 He returned to Broadway for Norman Krasna's Kind Sir (1953–54) directed by Joshua Logan which ran for 166 performances.
 (In the film version, Indiscreet (1958), Cary Grant was cast in Boyer's role.)

-Back in Hollywood, Boyer had a support role in MGM's The Cobweb (1955).
+Back in Hollywood, Boyer had a supporting role in MGM's The Cobweb (1955).
 He went back to France to star in Nana (1955) with Martine Carol and then to Italy for What a Woman!
 (1956) with Sophia Loren.
 In 1956, Boyer was a guest star on I Love Lucy and had a cameo in Around the World in 80 Days (1956).
 In France he had the lead in Paris, Palace Hotel (1956).

 He appeared as the mystery guest on the 10 March 1957 episode of What's My Line?
 On 17 March 1957, Boyer starred in an adaptation for TV of the Pulitzer Prize-winning play, There Shall Be No Night, by Robert E. Sherwood.
 The performance starred Katharine Cornell, and was broadcast on NBC as part of the Hallmark Hall of Fame.
 He appeared several times in Goodyear Theatre and Alcoa Theatre on TV.

 In France, Boyer was one of several stars in It Happened on the 36 Candles (1957) and he co-starred with Brigitte Bardot in La Parisienne (1957) and Michele Morgan in Maxime (1958), the latter directed by Henri Verneuil.